List of Empowered characters: Oyuki-chan

-Oyuki-chan is a female ninja of the New Jersey-based Kaburagi ninja clan.
+Oyuki-chan is a ninja of the New Jersey-based Kaburagi ninja clan.
 Oyuki-chan expresses open contempt towards Ninjette because of her abandonment of the clan, but is somehow indebted to her; her animosity (and simultaneous indebtedness) seems mostly due to Ninjette using a permanent anti-pregnancy jutsu on her when they were younger, at Oyuki's request, which she may now as an adult severely regret.
 Like Ninjette, Oyuki-chan is a practitioner of ninjutsu.
-Particularly, a disguise ability that allowed her to perfectly mimic Thugboy in appearance.
-However, this illusion was imperfect, as Ninjette was able to detect the deception because Oyuki did not smell like Thugboy.
 Oyuki-chan refers to herself only in the third person, and her speech is both extremely formal and extremely profane.

 Imperial Pimpotron Alpha

 Imperial Pimpotron Alpha is an extraterrestrial autonomous robot that abducts female alien specimens to serve in an intergalactic harem for an unnamed "Cosmic Emperor".
-In Imperial Pimpotron Alpha's only appearance in the series, it captured Emp with power-draining mechanical bondage gear as a preamble to "testing" Emp's body to see if she fit within specifications for harem duty.

-Imperial Pimpotron Alpha was extremely wordy and spoke in a comical manner, using inappropriate compound words that have relatively obvious implied meaning.